 All orders are preorders!
-The first mods should begin shipping by July.
-Please check here for updates.
+Please check here for updates regarding development and shipping.

-The ExpressCard to NVMe adapter allows you to install any PCI-E based M.2 2242 SSD in your EC-equipped ThinkPad.
+The ThinkMods ExpressCard to NVMe adapter allows you to install any PCI-E based M.2 2242 SSD in your ExpressCard-equipped ThinkPad.
 It supports plug and play, hotswap, and is even bootable.

 SSD is not included.

 - ExpressCard 34: T400s, T410/s, T420/s, T430/s, T510, T520, T530, T540p, W510, W520, W530, W540, W541, W700/ds, W701/ds, P50, P51, P70, P71

 - ExpressCard 54: R51e, R52, R60, R61, R400, R500, T43/p, T60/p, T61/p, T400, T500, Z60m, Z61m, W500, X200/s/t, X201/s/t, X220/t, X230/t

 The mod kit includes both chassis sizes.
 You may use either, or switch between them as desired.